-Grades: You are responsible for all information presented in lectures, DIS/LAB sections and HW assignments.
+Grades: You are responsible for all information presented in lectures, DIS/LAB sections, and HW assignments.
 Grades will be determined from a weighting of all the components as follows:

-MT1: 24%; MT2: 24%; FINAL: 30%; LABS: 4%; HW: 10%; QUIZZES: 4%; PARTICIPATION: 4% Your numerical score will be used to assign a course letter grade for the class, with two exceptions discussed below.
+LABS: 4% MT1: 24% HW: 10% MT2: 24% QUIZZES: 4% FINAL: 30% PARTICIPATION: 4%

+Your numerical score will be used to assign a course letter grade for the class, with two exceptions discussed below.
 The mapping of ranges of numerical scores to letter grades (A,B,C,D,F) will reflect our judgment as to what raw scores correspond to various degrees of demonstrated performance and learning, based on our overall assessment of all assignments, their difficulty, and their weights.
 In order to mitigate the effect of potential academic dishonesty, the Physics Department recommends that grades be assigned on a fixed scale, without any predetermined % of each letter grade.
-Even though I cannot announce any precise cut-off at this point because of the difficulty to predict the class average and standard deviation, I think it's reasonable to expect that the cut-offs will fall within the following ranges of weighted average, based on my past grade distributions:
+I cannot announce any precise cut-off at this point because of the difficulty to predict the class average and standard deviation.